-Variabel DESCRIPTION RELATIVE ADVANTAGE: the degree to which an innovation is perceived as better than the idea it supersedes There are benefits obtained by cooperatives from the application of fintech applied in the Cooperative starting February 8, 2018 Increase the number of members from 18,000 to 20,000 Increase the number of active members from 10,000 to 15,000 Increase in the number of credit transactions from Rp 44,887,232,601 per year to 48,898,333,205 per year There is an efficiency of credit processing time from 30 days to 15 days There is an efficiency in credit costs from Rp 0.09 for each rupiah credit to Rp 0.06 for each rupiah credit There was a decrease in Non-performance loans from 0.22% to 0.15% There was a decrease in operational costs and cooperative overhead cost from Rp 3,205,216,600 / month to Rp 1,325,524,386 / month There was an increase in the payment of obligatory member savings from Rp 262,258,958 (65%) to Rp 463,583,798 (85%) There was an increase in members' voluntary savings from Rp2,262,258,958 to Rp 4,463,583,798 COMPATIBILITY: the 16 egree to which an innovation is perceived Serving as many as 20,000 members faster, more precise, and easier.

-as being consistent with the existing values, past experiences, and needs of potential adopters The fintech application can support the application of the dual-identity principle of members, namely members as owners and as users of cooperative services.
+Table IV: Innovation reasibility Analysis for Fintech Variabel DESCRIPTION RELATIVE ADVANTAGE: There are benefits obtained by cooperatives from the the degree to which an application of fintech applied in the Cooperative starting innovation is perceived February 8, 2018 as better than the idea Increase the number of members from 18,000 to 20,000 it supersedes increase the number of members from 18,000 to 20,000 it superseues Increase the number of active members from 10,000 to 15,000 Increase in the number of credit transactions from Rp 44,887,232,601 per year to 48,898,333,205 per year There is an efficiency of credit processing time from 30 days to 15 days There is an efficiency in credit costs from Rp 0.09 for each rupiah credit to Rp 0.06 for each rupiah credit There was a decrease in Non-performance loans from 0.22% to 0.15% There was a decrease in operational costs and cooperative overhead cost from Rp 3,205,216,600 / month to Rp 1,325,524,386 / month There was an increase in the payment of obligatory member savings from Rp 262,258,958 (65%) to Rp 463,583,798 (85%) There was an increase in members' voluntary savings from Rp2,262,258,958 to Rp 4,463,583,798 COMPATIBILITY: the degree to which an innovation is perceived Serving as many as 20,000 members faster, more precise, and easier. innovation is perceived as being consistent with the existing values, past experiences, and needs of potential adopters The fintech application can support the application of the dual-identity principle of members, namely members as owners and as users of cooperative services.
 The fintech application can support the application of democratic principles in cooperatives by strengthening the accountability and transparency aspects of cooperative management the degree to which an innovation is perceived as difficult to understand and use, Fintech has less complexity.
 It is easy to learn by management and members of cooperatives.
 Administrators need 3 months to learn this application.
 Trial application in members is done within 1 week, and the members can and use it easily TRIALABILITY: the degree to which an innovation may be experimented with on a limited basis The fintech application can be tested on one group of members.
 Members quickly understand and use the application in one week.
 Currently this application has been used in this cooperative, because members have used Android software on their mobile phones.